lnatalo712/MS3-Coding-Challenge/README.md

 empty cells in a row by checking to see if any of the cells had a value of null.
 For whatever reason this approach was not working, so instead I checked to see if any of the cells had a length of zero.
 I also had to see if any of the rows had more than ten columns of data which I acomplished by checking the entire length of the row and seperating out any rows with a length greater than or less than ten.
-The next challenge I faced was being able to insert the good data into the sqlite database and table.
+The next challenge I faced was being able to insert the good data into the SQLite database and table.
 In order to complete this part of the task I made a few different functions.
 First, I made a connect function which I used multiple times to establish a connection to the database file I had created.
 Next, I had functions to create and drop the table where the data was to be inserted.
-These two functions were run at the beginning of the program everytime in order to start with a blank table a t the beginning of each run.
-This design was created to ensure that the program could be rerun without having to manually epty out the table or create a brand new table before every run.
+These two functions were run at the beginning of the program everytime in order to start with a blank table at the beginning of each run.
+This design was created to ensure that the program could be rerun without having to manually empty out the table or create a brand new table before every run.
 The last function I had was an insert function which I used to insert all of the good data into the SQLite table.
 One design choice I ran into while designing the create table functioon was deciding to make column C the primary key for the table.
 I originally made columns A and B the primary key but there happened to be a good mount of repeat first and last name